We have a file called

 git rm -r --cached . git add --all .

 And it worked!
-So for me, the safe bet is always to use the remove cache function.
+So, the safe bet is always to use the remove cache function.

 There are some other ways of doing this as well.
 What is your preferred way of renaming a case-sensitive file/folder in Git?